My neonate

 this to brag, even if my Mother of Record found every opportunity to do so on

-my behalf, especially before she was allowed to interact with me without a divisional
+my behalf, especially after she was allowed to interact with me without a divisional

 layer of glass between us.
 In fact, I tell you of my training and subsequent